3270 Extended Data Stream

 switching into the loaded symbol set with an SFE or SA order.
 The

-availability of loadable symbol sets is indicated in the Character Sets
+availability of loadable symbol sets is indicated in the Character

 Query Reply (QCODE=x'85').